-Some of the research boats ensure they have a dog with them to help sniff out the recently deposited bits of evidence, allowing it to be fished out of the water while it’s near the surface and still lovely and fresh.
+Research boats ensure they have a dog with them to help sniff out the recently deposited bits of evidence.
+This allows it to be fished out of the water while it’s near the surface and still lovely and fresh.

 One dog with such a talent is Tucker, a black Labrador who works with the Center for Whale Research.

 Usually, sports mascots involve a human dressed in a costume.

 There was an exception in Brazil last year when Sao Paulo players were accompanied onto the pitch by 11 real pooches.